On this page

 • Incident Response Plan: If something does go wrong, have a clear plan to alert users, patch vulnerabilities, and restore systems quickly.

-Legal consequences aside, a secure environment fosters user trust—essential for any lending app.
+Legal consequences aside, a secure environment fosters user trust—which is essential for any lending app.

 Working with a P2P Lending Platform Development Company